2026 Illinois elections: Attorney general

 The incumbent attorney general is two-term Democrat Kwame Raoul, who is running for re-election.

 Secretary of state

 The incumbent secretary of state is one-term Democrat Alexi Giannoulias, who is running for re-election.

 Comptroller

 The incumbent comptroller is Susana Mendoza, who is retiring from the office after two-and-a-half terms.

 Treasurer

-The incumbent treasurer is three-term Democrat Mike Frerichs, who is eligible for re-election.
+The incumbent treasurer is three-term Democrat Mike Frerichs, who is running for re-election.

 State senate

 Two-thirds of the seats of the Illinois Senate are up for election in 2026.

 State House of Representatives

 All of the seats in the Illinois House of Representatives are up for election in 2026.

 Judicial elections

 Judicial elections will be held, consisting of both partisan and retention elections.

 Local elections

 Local elections took place in several jurisdictions, including county elections such as the Cook County elections.